Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Partition regularity of polynomial equations over finite fields

 \section{Partition regularity of polynomial equations over finite fields}

-In this section, we deduce additional applications of Theorem \ref{thm: asymptotic Weyl} to partition regularity of polynomial equations over finite fields.
-As a first step, we observe the following criterion for the existence of solutions to polynomial equations of the form $P_1(x) + P_2(y) + P_3(z) = c$ over finite fields:
+In this section, we obtain applications of Theorem \ref{thm: exponential sum} to partition regularity of polynomial equations over finite fields.
+We are interested in problems of the following kind.
+Given polynomials $P_1, P_2, P_3 \in \F_p[x]$ and a finite coloring of the field $\F_{p^k}$ (here, the number of colors should be thought of as fixed and the parameter $k$ very large), how many solutions $(x,y,z) \in \F_{p^k}$ of the equation $P_1(x) + P_2(y) + P_3(z) = 0$ are monochromatic?